 Instead, it’s coverage to pay for things like bread, oil, salt, and other confectioneries.

 If you choose to come to the nation of Italy, then make sure you learn the following three phrases.
 “Ciao” is your go-to for introducing yourself to someone and beginning a conversation.

 “Grazie” is the Italian word for thank you; get used to saying this on a regular basis every day.
 It’s a word you will be using quite a lot!

-Another very useful term to get used to using it “Non-Capisco”.
+Another very useful term to get used to using is “Non-Capisco”.
 This means “I do not understand”.
-It iss great if you are unable to make out what someone is saying or understand their Italian.
+It iss great if you are unable to make out what someone is saying or understand they’re Italian.

 €1.30 is the average cappuccino price